ErsanYashar/GoSport/README.md

 # GoSport
 GoSport is a web application for sporting events.
 Its goal is to connect people with the same sporting interests and allow them to get involved in any event they want.
-GoSport facilitates the process of participating in a sporting event and thus helps more and more people to find sports parkers to play sports together.
+GoSport facilitates the process of participating in a sporting event and thus helps more and more people to find sports partners to play sports together.

 https://gosport20220416140601.azurewebsites.net/
 - Admin Name- ersan, password- 12345